varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

   - Adaptive Muon
   - optimal learning rates
 image: ../images/Muon/descent.png
+imageAlt: Descent of Everest
 ---
-> "I simply don't think there's any relationship between the ability to publish a paper with lots of good-looking results about a new optimizer, and whether that optimizer actually works.
-I only trust speedruns." —Keller Jordan [^jordan24a]
+> "I only trust speedruns." —Keller Jordan [^jordan24a]

 [^jordan24a]: [Keller Jordan 2025](https://x.com/kellerjordan0/status/1890178773586489716) *The reason I didn't write a proper arxiv paper for Muon is because I simply don't think there's any relationship between the ability to publish a paper with lots of good-looking results about a new optimizer, and whether that optimizer actually works.
 I only trust speedruns.*